Category:

 Early Life

-George Herbert Walker Bush was born on June 12, 1924 in Milton, Massachusetts.
+George Herbert Walker Bush was born on June 12, 1924, in Milton, Massachusetts.
 He grew up in Greenwich, Connecticut.
 His father was a very successful investment banker.
 Due to his family's wealth, they were largely unaffected by the Great Depression.
 Bush attended Greenwich Country Day School and Phillips Academy in Massachusetts, serving as president of the senior class and graduating in 1942.
-Bush enlisted in the Navy as a naval aviator and served in the Pacific during World War II immediately following his graduation.
-During an attack on Chicijima, Bush's aircraft was downed by enemy fire and both of his fellow crew members died.
-Several aviators shot down during the attack were captured and executed and cannibalized by their captors, but Bush was successfully rescued by the USS Finback.
-Bush was released from active duty in September 1945 and he subsequently graduated from Yale with honors in 1948.
+George enlisted in the Navy as a naval aviator and served in the Pacific during World War II immediately following his graduation.
+During an attack on Chicijima, Bush's aircraft was downed by enemy fire, and both of his fellow crew members died.
+Several aviators shot down during the attack were captured, executed, and cannibalized by their captors, but George was successfully rescued by the USS Finback.
+Bush was released from active duty in September 1945, and he subsequently graduated from Yale with honors in 1948.

 (Photo by © Shepard Sherbell/CORBIS SABA/Corbis via Getty Images)